imkailey/JRNL/nut final.md

 - Minerals:
   - Major vs trace
+    - whats up with each
   - Inorganic
     - Can’t be destroyed
+	  - by things like heat
     - Can leach out and be lost in cooking water
   - Variable absorption, transport, roles in body, and bioavailability